-Getting anxious/nervous during a match or before it begins… it is all normal.
+Getting nervous before or during a match is completely normal.

 I lost many matches as a junior player only because I did not know how to level my state of mind while playing.

-There were times when I embarrassed myself losing to lower ranked players while everybody who knew me expected me to have easy matches against them…
+There were times when I embarrassed myself by losing to lower-ranked players when everybody who knew me expected me to win easily against them…

-But, fortunately, along the years I became better at controlling not only my temperament on the court but my internal emotions too.
+But, fortunately, over the years, I have become better at controlling not only my temperament on the court but also my internal emotions.

-Here are some of the techniques that help/ed me before and during tennis matches:
+Here are some techniques that helped me (and still do) before and during tennis matches:

-2. Focus on the strings as soon as the point ends – try to clear your mind and keep the eyes on a particular spot – do not let your eyes shift for at least 10 seconds.
+2. Focus on the strings as soon as the point ends – try to clear your mind and keep your eyes on a particular spot – do not let your eyes shift for at least 10 seconds.